...

 • Many agencies do not have a creel limit for Bullheads.

-• It is easier to catch Brown Bullhead in the evenings when they look for food in the cooler water temperatures.
+• It is easier to catch Brown Bullhead in the evenings when they are looking for food in cooler water temperatures.

 • A Brown Bullhead can inject poison into its prey from the barbs in its fins.
-It turns out that those barbs do not only hurt, but they are weapons of protection for the fishes you should avoid coming in contact with.
+Those barbs not only hurt, but they are also weapons of protection for the fish you should avoid coming in contact with.

 • One easy way to soothe the pain from a Brown Bullhead’s powerful bite is to rub some of the slimes from the belly on the bite’s place.
 Although this doesn’t promise instant relief, it can shorten the time you would have dealt with the pain from the bite.